DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 Contact the Platform team via the `#fcp-platform-support` channel to arrange access.

+> CDP CI pipeline does not include Snyk integration by default, but teams can extend their GitHub actions to integrate with the FCP Snyk organisation.

 ## GitHub

-FCP uses GitHub for source control within the [Defra](https://github.com/DEFRA) organisation.
+GitHub is Defra's strategic source control tool and **all** code should be hosted in the [Defra](https://github.com/DEFRA) organisation.

 As per GDS standards, code is open source by default.